Ochtend Flits

 Dutch culture is harder to pin down than it first appears.
 The obvious things — directness, cycling, tulips, tolerance — are real but incomplete.
 Underneath them is a more interesting set of values: doe maar gewoon, the levelling instinct that makes conspicuousness uncomfortable; the Poldermodel, the instinct to negotiate until everyone can live with the outcome; the deep investment in shared public life, from Koningsdag to the village speurtocht.

 The Netherlands is also a country that takes its cultural inheritance seriously.
 Annie M.G.
 Schmidt and Jip en Janneke are known by every Dutch person over forty and still in print.
 The Canon van Nederland is a genuine attempt to decide what the country's children should know.
 Gabber started in Rotterdam warehouses and became a global subculture.
+Even food tells the same story: Dutch Food is as much about Indonesia, Suriname, and coffee as it is about cheese sandwiches.
+So do summer weekends: Festivals are one of the clearest examples of how the Dutch turn logistics into leisure.

 Culture here is not one thing.
 It is the sum of the Poldermodel and the moshpit, the orange tompouce and the design award.
+If you are trying to work out where you fit inside that mix rather than just how it works, see Belonging.

 These guides are written to help you understand the Netherlands — not to replace professional advice.
 We do our best to be accurate but we make mistakes and information goes out of date.
 For anything that affects your legal status, taxes, finances, or health, verify with an official source or a qualified advisor.